Warning notification:Warning

 • take plenty of snacks in case there are any delays

-• do not put your pump through the hand luggage scanner – let airport security know so they can check it another way
+• do not put your pump or glucose monitor through the hand luggage scanner or x-ray machine - let airport security know so they can check it another way

-• you may have to change your insulin dose depending on the temperature and different activities you're doing – speak to your diabetes team
+• how to calculate your insulin dose based on the temperature or activities you do - contact your diabetes team before you go

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 9.